rasuna/vertrebot/README.md

 - [NodeJS](https://nodejs.org/en/download/)
 - [Docker](https://docs.docker.com/desktop/)

+Make sure you have your own bot set up, otherwise you can follow [this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html) to setup one and add it to your server.

 #### Getting Started

 Fork this repository on Github.
 Clone your forked repository into your hard drive.